leelamadhav07/Spring-Boot-Learning-Journey/README.md

 # Spring Boot Learning Journey

 This repository documents my hands-on learning path in Spring Boot and Spring Data JPA.
-Each folder represents a specific concept or module I practiced, with demonstrations and examples.
+Each folder represents a specific concept or module I practised, with demonstrations and examples.

 ## Topics Covered